 Here is the SQL statement I used:

-Once you know the SQL (and there are plenty of examples to start from on the developerWorks site), you can build upon those examples and create a variety of SQL statements that you can use to retrieve the information you’re interested in.
+IBM provides many examples for each of the services in the Knowledge Center.
+You can build upon those examples and create a variety of SQL statements that you can use to retrieve the information you’re interested in.
 In addition, you can implement triggers over the System Limits table to be automatically notified when specific limits are being reached.

 You can learn a lot more about the limits that are tracked and how the system manages the information that’s collected.
-The best place to go is the developerWorks page I noted at the beginning of this article and read the articles linked from there.
 There is so much cool stuff out there that can help you be proactive in managing your i.
-Don’t hesitate to ask about something specific to your system.

 This blog post was originally published on IBMSystemsMag.com and is reproduced here by permission of IBM Systems Media.